Managing relationships with others is the fourth pillar of Emotional Intelligence or EI.

 Bear in mind, if there are any issues, you may be the party causing the issues.
 Always be managing yourself first.
 Sort it out or break it off.

-Creativity is also vital
+Creativity is also vital when managing relationships

 I also used the word creative here.
 Creativity is an important component when managing relationships.